 We want to do what we can to waste less, trash less, consume less, pollute less, and be better all-around eco-friendly truck drivers where possible.
 We recognize many of the tips are not feasible all the time, but shaving a little here and there can make a gigantic difference.
 There are 3.5 million truck drivers in the U.S. If every one of them changed one habit, the effects would be profound.

 One of the practices Eagle Logistics has that makes us a little more eco-friendly is providing newer trucks.
 Not only are the trucks more pleasant and safer, they also use less fuel and operate at peak performance.
 Speaking of new trucks, we also need new drivers.
-Go here if you’re interested.
+Visit our application page if you’re interested.
 We are a thriving, family-oriented business that values our employees.
 Check us out and then contact us!